vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-actuator/index.md

 }
 ```

 In the example above, the '/shutdown' endpoint is accessible only for an authenticated user with role ADMIN.
-Edpoints `/health` and `/info` are accessbile for anybody.
+Endpoints `/health` and `/info` are accessible for anybody.
 All the other endpoints are accessible only for fully authenticated users.

-Notice that we are not mathcing by url of the endpoints but rather by class, so we are not tightly coupled to the URL to which an endpoint is mapped to.
+Notice that we are not matching by URL of the endpoints but rather by class, so we are not tightly coupled to the URL to which an endpoint is mapped to.
 If URLs are reconfigured, we don't need to change our security config.

 # Actuator 1.x vs 2.x
 Many of the changes brought with Spring Boot 2.0 are in fact in the Actuator module.

-Actuator endpoint are now technology independent.
+Actuator endpoints are now technology independent.
 Before, they relied on Spring MVC.
 Now it does not matter whether you use MVC, Jersey or the new Spring WebFlux.

-In v 1.x there was a special security configuration just for actuator endpoints.
+In version 1.x there was a special security configuration just for actuator endpoints.
 This was dropped and you now use Spring Security directly as you would for any other endpoint.
 It is much simpler and more consistent.

 The old version of Actuator used to have proprietary metrics, but 2.x uses [Micrometer](https://micrometer.io/).
 This was later [backported](https://micrometer.io/docs/ref/spring/1.5) even to 1.x.

 There were some new endpoints introduced, some were renamed to more descriptive names.
 The configuration properties were also reworked and are now neatly grouped together by common prefix.

 More detailed description of the changes can be found in [Spring Boot 2.0 actuator change analysis](https://blog.frankel.ch/spring-boot-2-actuator-change-analysis/).
 If you are migrating from version 1.x [this guide](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-2.0-Migration-Guide#spring-boot-actuator) may come in handy.

 # Adding Graphical User Interface
-Actuator endpoints are great, but monitoring and managing your application just throught JXM and HTTP endpoints may be too low-level and cumbersome for many.
+Actuator endpoints are great, but monitoring and managing your application just through JMX and HTTP endpoints may be too low-level and cumbersome for many.
 If you prefer a nice GUI instead of interacting with endpoints directly, there's a great tool just for this.
 It is called [Spring Boot Admin](https://github.com/codecentric/spring-boot-admin).
 It is a third-party open-source project, which gives you a nice UI to manage and monitor your applications.
 What's more, a single instance of Spring Boot Admin can monitor multiple applications and/or multiple instances of each application.
-That's really great in cloud environment with many dynamic instances of your app.
+That's really great in the cloud environment with many dynamic instances of your app.

 ![Spring Boot Admin](spring-boot-admin.png)

 # Conclusion
 Spring Boot Actuator offers a powerful solution for monitoring and managing your application in production.
 It offers interaction either over JMX or HTTP endpoints.
 If you prefer GUI instead try Spring Boot Admin on top of Actuator Endpoints.
-But bear in mind that having public endpoints which allow you to tinker with your app and expose sensitive data is not a good idea.
+However, bear in mind that having public endpoints which allow you to tinker with your app and expose sensitive data is not a good idea.
 Always be sure to secure your endpoints.